 1. GO OUTSIDE FOR A CLASS

 Play music during the warm up or during classwork time.
-For bigger rewards, allow students to choose a Pandora station.
+For bigger rewards, allow students to choose or make a Spotify playlist...school appropriate, of course.

 3. Computer Time/Tech Time